lkross06/Easy_Ice_Cream_Vision/README.md

 # Easy Ice Cream Vision

-*Submitted for Hack on the Hill (HOTH) XII on March 3rd, 2025, hosted by ACM Hack at UCLA.*
+*Submitted for Hack on the Hill (HOTH) XII on March 3rd, 2025, hosted by ACM Hack at UCLA.
+See my submission [here](https://devpost.com/software/easy-ice-cream-vision)!*

 Easy Ice Cream Vision is a desktop application that allows the user to control their cursor entirely with their eyes.